pyparsing/pyparsing/docs/HowToUsePyparsing.rst

   performance enhancement, known as "packrat parsing".  packrat parsing is disabled by default, since it may conflict with some user programs that use parse actions.
 To activate the packrat feature, your program must call the class method ParserElement.enablePackrat().
-If your program uses psyco to "compile as you go", you must call enablePackrat before calling psyco.full().
-If you do not do this, Python will crash.
 For best results, call enablePackrat() immediately after importing pyparsing.

 Basic ParserElement subclasses